saxby-b/recipe-card/README.md

-Three recipe cards showcasing a healthy meal.
+3 recipes for a healthy meal!